vincentbarr/vincentbarr.github.com/about.md

 Co-Organizer of [House of Genius](http://houseofgenius.org/), an intimate, bi-monthly event uniting two entrepreneurs with a small, diverse group of panelists to think through a business or design challenge.
 No professional information is disclosed until the end of the evening.

-Advisor, former Co-Chair of the Mentor Leadership Council & Mentor-Coach at [America Needs You](http://www.americaneedsyou.org), a non-profit that helps first-generation college students recognize and pursue their aspirations, closing a considerable opportunity gap.
+Advisor, former Co-Chair of the Mentor Leadership Council, and Mentor-Coach at [America Needs You](http://www.americaneedsyou.org), a non-profit that helps first-generation college students recognize and pursue their aspirations, closing a considerable opportunity gap.

 <a href="https://plus.google.com/+VincentBarr0?rel=author"></a>